barealek/MiniLink/README.md

 ## Preview Service

 If you would like to try the project without self-hosting it, head over to [minilink.imalek.me](https://minilink.imalek.me).
+The site might not always be online.

 ## Installation